2020-21 Legislative Action Priorities

 3. Educational Savings Accounts

 Current Reality: In the state of Iowa, we have student school tuition organizations (STO’s), which provide a vehicle for taxpayers to receive tax credits for donations that then generates grant funding for private school tuition.
 Also, there are direct tuition tax credits to parents, which provide direct relief to taxes paid to parents who choose to place their students in a private school at their own cost.
-In Iowa, as STO’s are currently capped at $12M.
+In Iowa, as STO’s are currently capped at $15M.
 Iowa’s tuition and textbook credit is available to both public and nonpublic school parents for 25% of the first thousand dollars of expenses.
 An educational savings account is the same as a voucher where funding is allocated to an account that may be used for tutoring, curriculum and other approved services in addition to tuition.
-Bills were introduced in the 2017 and 2018 legislatures to authorize ESA’s in Iowa.
-While none of the bills gained traction, due at least in part to the estimated cost of $240M and the states low revenue situation.
-Legislators continue to indicate their intent to consider this again in the legislative session of 2019.
+Bills were introduced in the last four years to authorize ESA’s in Iowa.
+While none of the bills gained traction, due at least in part to the estimated cost of $240M and the states low revenue situation, we remain concerned that continued attention will be placed on this issue in the future.

 Action Needed: The Sioux City Community School District’s Board of Directors believes that Iowa law provides sufficient choice through public schools, public charter schools, open enrollment, homeschool assistant, put post-secondary enrollment options, and nonpublic school alternatives.
 Additional tax credits towards nonpublic tuition for investments in options without oversight are not necessary to provide choice to the families in Iowa.
 All schools that receive any public funds, including property taxes, state aid or federal monies, should be subject to the exact same governance and educational standards as the public school districts currently attain.
 The state should provide full funding to public schools to meet the evolving needs of public school students before even considering additional financial supports for non-public schools.